tshelburne/leonidas-sinatra/README.md

 Great!
 We now have an app running in memory, updating state, and if you did well, communicating to the client(s) at regular intervals.

-But what if you (a) need to restart the machine and lose all of our state, or (b) want to revive an old closed application?
+But what if you (a) need to restart the machine and lose all of your state from memory, or (b) want to revive an old closed application?
 This is where a persistent application comes into play.

 A persistent application means simply that you have stored your application details, active connections, and commands in some sort of database.
 In order to reopen an application that has been closed, or restore an application to memory from disk, we need to be able to load the app from the database via a generalized solution.